 Terrain can range from dirt to rock, firm footing or loose, steep or flat.
 The other major factor is whether you plan to run in or through bodies of water, like streams or rivers.
 If this is the case, then you’ll need a waterproof trail shoe.

-Much like road running shoes, the right trail shoe is based on your unique foot and body composition.
+The right trail shoe is based on your unique foot and body composition.
 Trail shoes can be stable and supportive, or minimal with light cushion, and everything in between.
 The outsole (the bottom of the trail shoe) is typically made of solid rubber with lugs (cleats) for improved traction on technical trails.

 Rigid shoes that have large, deep lugs (cleats) are suitable for more technical trails where there could be loose rock.
 Due to rigid construction, these types of shoes are uncomfortable on road runs.
-They will serve you better on more rugged trail terrain or on hikes.
+They will serve you better on more rugged trail terrain or hikes.

 Hybrid trail shoes have smaller lugs (cleats) and a softer on-road feel.
-They are well-suited for soft dirt singletrack trails or wooded trails with stable solid footing.
+They are well-suited for soft dirt singletrack trails or wooded trails with stable, solid footing.

 How are trail running shoes different from road running shoes?